AugustusHuang/jsimple/HACKING.md

 ### Packages
 Packages are the primary abstraction and packing level of Common Lisp, so a good modularization starts from good packaging.
-All packages related to Jsimple should have prefix `jsimple-`, and followed with some descriptive words, if the package name is too long, you can add a nickname (which is optional in Common Lisp).
+All packages related to Lesp should have prefix `lesp-`, and followed with some descriptive words, if the package name is too long, you can add a nickname (which is optional in Common Lisp).
 If a package will call function from another non-system-dependent package (e.g. SB-C package in SBCL is a